chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 and proxy-based caching
   (in stages from using generic proxies to RD replication that only bears little resemblance to proxies).

+In the remainder of this document, the term "proxy" always refers to a device which a client can access as if it were a resource directory, and forwards the request to an actual RD.

 Elements from those chains can be mixed.

 ## Shared authority